LNAK10072U Global Environmental Governance

 The lectures fall into the following six modules:

-1) Introduction to the general field of GEG
+1. Introduction to the general field of GEG

-2) The emergence of ideas and ideologies about global environmental problems and their solutions.
+2. The emergence of ideas and ideologies about global environmental problems and their solutions.

-3) GEG actors, architecture, and international relations (perspectives mainly from political science and human geography)
+3. GEG actors, architecture, and international relations (perspectives mainly from political science and human geography)

-Digitalization: If possible, most lectures will be on site.
+Digitalization: If possible, most lectures will be on-site.
 Some lectures may be offered digitally and records made available.
 Some lectures, whether onsite or online, will draw on digital e-learning tools.

 Learning Outcome

-• Global environmental problems and issues,
+• Global environmental problems and sustainability challenges

-• Concepts and theories,
+• Concepts and theories

 The students can: